ampproject/meta/working-groups/README.md

   * Slack channel: [#wg-outreach](https://amphtml.slack.com/messages/wg-outreach)

 * **Performance.**
-  * Responsible for monitoring and improving AMP's load and runtime performance.
-Additionally this includes AMP's core runtime, including layout/rendering and data binding.
+  * Responsible for monitoring and improving AMP's load and runtime performance across all formats.
+Additionally this group is responsible for AMP's core runtime, including layout/rendering and data binding.
+Lastly, this group evaluates, designs, and implements the architecture in which AMP elements can be used without AMP Runtime.
   * Facilitator: @erwinmombay
   * [Performance WG Github repo](https://github.com/ampproject/wg-performance)
   * Slack channel: [#wg-performance](https://amphtml.slack.com/messages/wg-performance)